SouhailRAZZOUK/gis-expert_test/README.md

 - Research: 2 hours.
 - Development: 3 hours (Continous).

-Changes and corrections my occure if needed, I will keep the doc updates about this.
+Changes and corrections may occure if needed, I will keep the doc updated about this.

 ## How To Use:

 **Note**: *Pre-Builded code is ignored from the repository*

-In your Commande line run the following commands, and please respact the order.
+In your Commande line run the following commands, and please respect the order.

 1- Clone this repository: